Rocker (subculture): Origins

-Until the post-war period motorcycling held a prestigious position and enjoyed a positive image in British society, being associated with wealth and glamour.
-Starting in the 1950s, the middle classes were able to buy inexpensive motorcars so that motorcycles became transport for the poor.
+Until the post-war period, motorcycling held a prestigious position and enjoyed a positive image in British society, being associated with wealth and glamour.
+Starting in the 1950s, the working class were able to buy inexpensive motorcars, so that motorcycles became transport for the poor.

-The rocker subculture came about due to factors such as: the end of post-war rationing in the UK, a general rise in prosperity for working class youths, the recent availability of credit and financing for young people, the influence of American popular music and films, the construction of race track-like arterial roads around British cities, the development of transport cafes and a peak in British motorcycle engineering.
-The name “rocker” came not from music, but from the rockers found in 4-stroke engines, as opposed to the two stroke engines used by scooters and ridden by mods.

-During the 1950s, they were known as "Ton-Up boys" because doing a ton is English slang for driving at a speed of 100 mph or over.
+Many factors allowed the rocker subculture to emerge: the end of post-war rationing in the UK, a general rise in prosperity for working-class youths, the recent availability of credit and financing for young people, the influence of American popular music and films, the construction of race track-like arterial roads around British cities, the development of transport cafés, and a peak in British motorcycle engineering.
+During the 1950s, they were known as "ton-up boys" because doing a ton is English slang for driving at a speed of 100 mph or over.

 The rockers or ton-up boys took what was essentially a sport and turned it into a lifestyle, dropping out of mainstream society and "rebelling at the points where their will crossed society's".
 This damaged the public image of motorcycling in the UK.

-The mass media started targeting these socially powerless youths and cast them as "folk devils", creating a moral panic through highly exaggerated and ill-founded portrayals.
-From the 1960s on, due to the media fury surrounding the mods and rockers, motorcycling youths became more commonly known as rockers, a term previously little known outside small groups.
-The public came to consider rockers as hopelessly naive, loutish, scruffy, motorized cowboys, loners or outsiders.
+The mass media started targeting these socially powerless youths, creating a moral panic through exaggerated, ill-founded portrayals of them as "folk devils", loutish, scruffy, motorised cowboys, loners, or outsiders.
+From the 1960s on, they became more commonly known as rockers, a term previously little known outside small groups.

-The Rocker subculture was associated with 1950s and early-1960s rock and roll music by artists such as Gene Vincent, Eddie Cochran and Chuck Berry, music that George Melly called "screw and smash" music.
+The rocker subculture was associated with 1950s and early-1960s rock and roll music by American artists such as Gene Vincent, Eddie Cochran, and Chuck Berry, music that George Melly called "screw and smash" music.